inmindos/thinking-flaws/Impact bias.md

 ### Consequences

-- These mistaken projections affect people’s ability to make decisions that maximize their happiness.
+- These mistaken projections affect people's ability to make decisions that maximize their happiness.
 - People are influenced by their current emotion when recalling their past emotions.
 This can explain why people do not learn from their mistakes, and make more accurate forecasts.

 ### Related